shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 Your vessels can evangelize.

-You may spend 1 hour to designate a willing vessel as a prime vessel.
-You must be able to see the vessel and they must be within your Cast Range for the whole duration.
+You may spend 1 hour to designate a willing vessel you touch as a prime vessel.
 That vessel then becomes a prime vessel.

 A prime vessel has the ability to use your Spell Sharing feature to